ErpNetDocs/tech/advanced/string-interpolation/format-specifiers.md

 - 'T', 'TRANSLITERATED' - returns transliteration to the current language.

 - format specifiers for a particular language - returns the translation of the specified language.
 If there is no transliteration set for this language, returns an empty string.
-Note: The format specifiers for a particular language are supported since EnterpriseOne Version 2019.1. <br>
+Note: The format specifiers for a particular language are supported since EnterpriseOne version 2019.1. <br>
 Language format specifiers:
      -'EN' - English
      - 'BG' - Bulgarian